-Come here if you want to properly experience Portuguese cuisine.
-This restaurant located in the oldest neighbourhood of Alfama specialises in tapas style dishes with meat, fish and vegetarian options.
-The menu changes on a daily basis with some quirky offerings such as octopus rice, blood stew rabbit, wild boar and chicken gizzards, i guarantee there will be something on the menu you have never tried before.
-Due to its popularity I recommend booking your table in advance, you can do so through Facebook messenger.
+Visit Taberna Salmoura if you want to properly experience Portuguese cuisine.
+This restaurant, located in the oldest neighbourhood of Alfama specialises in tapas-style dishes with meat, fish and vegetarian options.
+The menu which is curated by the owner (who was also our server) changes daily with some quirky offerings such as octopus rice, blood stew rabbit, wild boar and chicken gizzards, it is almost a guarantee that there will be something on the menu you have never tried before.
+Due to its popularity, I recommend booking your table in advance, you can do so through Facebook messenger.
 Click here for their Facebook page.

 Time Out Market Lisbon